PrefectHQ/prefect/docs/orchestration/README.md

 Prefect Core's server is an open source, lightweight version of our highly-available, production-ready product Prefect Cloud.

-Most users get the greatest benefit from signing up for the [free Prefect Cloud Starter tier](https://cloud.prefect.io/), which supports up to 3 users and 10,000 free runs every month.
+Most users get the greatest benefit from signing up for the [free Prefect Cloud Starter tier](https://cloud.prefect.io/).

 If your team needs support for additional users, automations, multi-tenant permissions, SSO, and other features, [scale up to a bigger Prefect Cloud license](https://www.prefect.io/pricing/).